 Other 2006 Group Shows

 In 2006 the International Astronomical Union downgraded Pluto to a dwarf planet whilst NASA launched the New Horizons space problem mission to explore it.
 The winter Olympic games were held in Turin, Italy and the one-billionth song was purchased from Apple iTunes.
-And in contemporary art, Josh Agle participated in eleven group art exhibitions.
+And in contemporary art, Josh Agle participated in fourteen group art exhibitions.
 Three of these are covered in other posts:

 - Blonde Bombshells: An Appreciation of the Species.
 M Modern Gallery (Jan 14-Feb 5)